illuminatedspace/hear-a-persephone-jones/README.md

 - [ ] add keyboard shortcut change to options https://developer.chrome.com/extensions/manifest
 - [ ] Make microphone bigger, or get new icon
-- [ ] Read winner and score on game over

 - [ ] Read score when there's a score and at inning change
-- [ ] Set voice to be different by default
-- [ ] Cute line to start the game, like "Let's Play Blall"
 - [ ] Make extension button only lit up on Blaseball site
 - [ ] Make extension take you to Blaseball page